antimof/UxPlay/README.txt

 announcement](https://www.openssl.org/blog/blog/2021/09/07/OpenSSL3.Final/)
 and [this](https://www.openssl.org/blog/blog/2017/03/22/license/)).

-The new license resolves a long-standing controversy over whether OpenSSL is a "System Library" to which GPL code can be freely linked, or not, in which case an explicit "GPL exception" must be added to the GPL license by all the authors (the historical origins of the UxPlay code make this impossible). **The license issue only involves distribution of compiled code, not source code.**
+The new license resolves (or rather, makes irrelevant) a long-standing controversy over whether OpenSSL is a "System Library" to which GPL code can be freely linked, or not, in which case an explicit "GPL exception" must be added to the GPL license by all the authors (the historical origins of the UxPlay code make this impossible). **The license issue only involves distribution of compiled code, not source code.**

 Packagers for distributions such as Debian that do not allow exception-free linking of GPL v3 code to OpenSSL-1.1.1 under its old